Disney Theatrical Productions: Father of the Bride

 In 2011, a stage musical version of the film Father of the Bride was in development with Bartlett Sher as its expected director.
 This musical is also presumably no longer in development.

-The Princess Bride

-In 2014, Disney planned to adapt William Goldman's The Princess Bride into a stage musical.
-The book was by Bob Martin and Rick Elice with songs by David Yazbek.
-This musical is presumably no longer in development as well.

 Other adaptations

 King David

 King David is a musical, sometimes described as a modern oratorio, with a book and lyrics by Tim Rice and music by Alan Menken.
 The musical is based on Biblical tales from the Books of Samuel and 1 Chronicles, as well as text from David's Psalms.

 Aida

 Aida is a musical that debuted in March 2000, with lyrics by Tim Rice and music by Elton John.
 It is based on the opera of the same name by Giuseppe Verdi.

 On the Record

 Debuting in November 2004, the show brought together 60 Disney songs from 1930 right up to 2004.
 They are woven together loosely by a storyline which is set in a recording studio with young (and old) performers using the songs to express their moods and the interrelationships among the characters they portray.
 The show played at the National Theatre in Washington D.C., as well as other theatres on a national tour.